Savvythelegend/PGDocs/docs/security.md

 more about these roles, you can use the `kubectl describe clusterrole` or `kubectl describe role` commands, depending on the deployment method.

-!!!
-Important
+:::important
-    The above permissions are exclusively reserved for the operator's service account to interact with the Kubernetes API server.
+The above permissions are exclusively reserved for the operator's service
+    account to interact with the Kubernetes API server.
 They are not directly accessible by the users of the operator that interact only with `Cluster`, `Pooler`, `Backup`, `ScheduledBackup`, `Database`, `Publication`,